Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/MobileSdks/jw-sdk-android-vudrm-widevine-integration.md

     	}
 		}

-- Add a VUDRMCallback.java class to your project.
-This is the VUDRM MediaDrmCallback class, it prepares and handles the VUDRM Widevine license request.
-This class requires that a certificate server URL is provided.
+- Add **VUDRMCallback.java** to your project.
+This is the VUDRM `MediaDrmCallback` class that prepares and handles the VUDRM Widevine license request.
+Be sure to replace `INSERT_CERTIFICATE_URL` with a certificate server URL.

 		@TargetApi(18)
 		public class VUDRMCallback implements MediaDrmCallback {